RodrigoSanJose/GHWs/README.md

 # GHWs
 A Sage package for computing the generalized Hamming weights (GHWs) and the relative generalized Hamming weights (RGHWs) of linear codes.
-For more details about the algorithms used and the implementation, please read the upcoming paper.
+For more details about the algorithms used and the implementation, please check the associated paper in https://doi.org/10.48550/arXiv.2503.17764.

 Examples can be found in the help section of each function (function? will return this section).